 The company has upgraded the length of its warranty from 10-years to a "lifetime" warranty, a major step in the right direction which suggests that the company is gaining considerably more confidence in its products.
 But, the company guarantees to have the parts needed to fix a defective or broken faucet for just five years.
 Interesting to us is the question of how the company intends to honor its lifetime warranty if, twenty years from now, a Kraus faucet breaks the but company does not have the parts to fix it, having run out of parts after five years.

 We like Kraus faucets.
 Kraus is an importer of some of China's better quality and better designed faucets which it sells at a fair price.
-We do not think Kraus offers the best faucets in the world, but for the prices it charges, Kraus usually gives its customers good value.
+We do not think Kraus offers the best faucets in the world, but it doesn't charge "best faucet" prices either.
+For the prices it does charge, Kraus usually gives its customers good value.

 We would not hesitate to install at a Kraus product as the main faucet in a busy kitchen or bath.
 But, we would look specifically for a Flühs or Kerox cartridge and an all brass or stainless faucet without any plastic components.
 The likelihood that Flühs or Kerox cartridges will give you any trouble is reassuringly remote.

-Chinese and Taiwanese imported faucets comparable to Kraus include: Of course, more information is always appreciated, so if you have experience with Kraus faucets, good, bad or indifferent, we would like to hear about it.
-Please contact us or post a comment below.
+Chinese and Taiwanese imported faucets comparable to Kraus include: We are continuing to research the company.
+If you have experience with Kraus faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.